BEAM-Labs/denovo/ReflectionPT/README.md

 We provide a example output of the model here:

-The "<back>" from output is reflection token.
+The "back" from output is reflection token.